 - (10) "Digital asset" means an electronic record in which an individual has a right or interest.
 The term does not include an underlying asset or liability unless the asset or liability is itself an electronic record. - (11) "Electronic" means relating to technology having electrical, digital, magnetic, wireless, optical, electromagnetic, or similar capabilities. - (12) "Electronic communication" has the meaning set forth in 18 U.S.C.
-Section 2510(12), as amended. - (13) "Electronic-communication service" means a custodian that provides to a user the ability to send or receive an electronic communication. - (14) "Fiduciary" means an original, additional, or successor personal representative, conservator, agent, or trustee. - (15) "Information" means data, text, images, videos, sounds, codes, computer programs, software, databases, or the like.
+Section 2510(12), as amended. - (13) "Electronic-communication service" means a custodian that provides to a user the ability to send or receive an electronic communication. - 22 (14) "Fiduciary" means an original, additional, or 23 successor personal representative, conservator, agent, or 24 trustee. - 25 (15) "Good faith" means honesty in fact and 26 reasonable under the circumstances.

+1 (16) "Information" means data, text, images, videos, 2 sounds, codes, computer programs, software, databases, or the 3 like.
-1 (16) "Online tool" means an electronic service 2 provided by a custodian that allows the user, in an agreement 3 distinct from the terms-of-service agreement between the 4 custodian and user, to provide directions for disclosure or 5 nondisclosure of digital assets to a third person.

-- (17) "Person" means an individual, estate, business or nonprofit entity, public corporation, government or governmental subdivision, agency, or instrumentality, or other legal entity. - (18) "Personal representative" means an executor, administrator, special administrator, or person that performs substantially the same function under the law of this state other than this chapter. - (19) "Power of attorney" means writing or other record that grants an agent authority to act in the place of a principal, whether or not the term power of attorney is used. - (20) "Principal" means an individual who grants authority to an agent in a power of attorney. - (21) "Protected person" means an individual for whom a conservator has been appointed.
-The term includes an individual for whom an application for the appointment of a conservator is pending. - (22) "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form. - (23) "Remote-computing service" means a custodian that provides to a user computer-processing services or the storage of digital assets by means of an electronic communications system, as defined in 18 U.S.C.
-Section 3 2510(14), as amended.
+- (17) "Online tool" means an electronic service provided by a custodian that allows the user, in an agreement distinct from the terms-of-service agreement between the custodian and user, to provide directions for disclosure or nondisclosure of digital assets to a third person. - (18) "Person" means an individual, estate, business or nonprofit entity, public corporation, government or governmental subdivision, agency, or instrumentality, or other legal entity. - (19) "Personal representative" means an executor, administrator, special administrator, or person that performs substantially the same function under the law of this state other than this chapter. - (20) "Power of attorney" means writing or other record that grants an agent authority to act in the place of a principal, whether or not the term power of attorney is used. - (21) "Principal" means an individual who grants authority to an agent in a power of attorney. - (22) "Protected person" means an individual for whom a conservator has been appointed.
+The term includes an individual for whom an application for the appointment of a conservator is pending.

+1 (23) "Record" means information that is inscribed on 2 a tangible medium or that is stored in an electronic or other 3 medium and is retrievable in perceivable form.

-- (24) "Terms-of-service agreement" means an agreement that controls the relationship between a user and a custodian. - (25) "Trustee" means a fiduciary with legal title to property under an agreement or declaration that creates a beneficial interest in another.
-The term includes a successor trustee. - 10 (26) "User" means a person that has an account with a custodian. - (27) "Will" includes a codicil or a testamentary instrument that merely appoints a personal representative or an executor or revokes or revises another will.
+- (24) "Remote-computing service" means a custodian that provides to a user computer-processing services or the storage of digital assets by means of an electronic communications system, as defined in 18 U.S.C.
+Section 2510(14), as amended. - (25) "Terms-of-service agreement" means an agreement that controls the relationship between a user and a custodian. - (26) "Trustee" means a fiduciary with legal title to property under an agreement or declaration that creates a beneficial interest in another.
+The term includes a successor trustee. - 15 (27) "User" means a person that has an account with a custodian. - (28) "Will" includes a codicil or a testamentary instrument that merely appoints a personal representative or an executor or revokes or revises another will. - \$19-1A-3.
+APPLICABILITY. - (a) This chapter applies to: - (1) a fiduciary acting under a will or power of attorney executed before, on, or after October 1, 2016; - 24 (2) a personal representative acting for a decedent 25 who died before, on, or after October 1, 2016; - (3) a conservatorship proceeding commenced before, on, or after October 1, 2016; and